Wind power

 Hybrid parks combine batteries, wind and solar

-Watch the video: Batteries are balancing the grid stability and storing fossil-free electricity.
+Watch the video: Batteries are balancing grid stability and storing fossil-free electricity.
 In the Netherlands Vattenfall is combining the three technologies at the Haringvliet energy park.

 Our wind farms